Joshluk3328j/Ai-interview/README.md

 # 🧠 AI Interview System for Remote Hiring

-This project is an **AI-powered interviewer platform**, ViewHire designed to conduct structured, empathetic, and insightful interviews — particularly for use in HR.
-It combines real-time avatar interaction, voice and text input, transcript tracking, and automated evaluation to help assess communication skills, emotional readiness, and personal growth.
+This project is an **AI-powered interviewer platform**, ViewHire designed to conduct structured, professional, and insightful interviews — particularly for use in HR.
+It combines real-time avatar interaction, voice and text input, transcript tracking, and automated evaluation to help assess communication skills, emotional readiness, personal growth, and career relevance.

 Built with **Next.js**, **TypeScript**, and **Python**, the system integrates the **HeyGen streaming avatar SDK**, **Hugging Face models**, and **PDF generation tools** to deliver a complete interview experience and post-session analysis.